DawnB1/Info-Security-Tenets-Terms-and-Frameworks/README.md

 ## HIPAA - The Health Insurance Portability and Accountability Act of 1996
 HIPAA is United States legislation that provides data privacy and security provisions for safeguarding medical information.
 The law has emerged into greater prominence in recent years with the many health data breaches caused by cyber attacks and ransomware attacks on health insurers and providers.
 The federal law was signed by President Bill Clinton on Aug.
 21, 1996.
 HIPAA overrides state laws regarding the safety of medical information, unless the state law is considered more stringent than HIPAA.

-It's two main purposes are: to provide continuous health insurance coverage for workers who lose or change their job and to ultimately reduce the cost of healthcare by standardizing the electronic transmission of administrative and financial transactions.
-Other goals include combating abuse, fraud and waste in health insurance and healthcare delivery, and improving access to long-term care services and health insurance.
+It's two main purposes are:
+1. To provide continuous health insurance coverage for workers who lose or change their job and to ultimately reduce the cost of healthcare by standardizing the electronic transmission of administrative and financial transactions.
+2. Other goals include combating abuse, fraud and waste in health insurance and healthcare delivery, and improving access to long-term care services and health insurance.

 ## HIPAA Privacy Rule
 Officially known as the Standards for Privacy of Individually Identifiable Health Information, this rule establishes national standards to protect patient health information.